Intuit raises forecast on demand for DIY tax filing

 Earlier this month, Intuit cut its estimate for the second quarter ended January 31 after the U.S. Internal Revenue Service delayed by 10 days to January 31 the date on which Americans could begin filing their 2013 tax returns.

-Intuit, which competes with shop-front tax preparer H&R Block Inc (HRB.N), said last week it expected about $120 million of revenue to shift to the third quarter, of which $80 million was related to the delayed tax filings.
+Intuit, which competes with shop-front tax preparer H&R Block Inc, had also said it expected about $120 million of revenue to shift to the third quarter, of which $80 million was related to the delayed tax filings.

 That helped the company to raise its current quarter forecast and maintain its full-fiscal forecast.